 Data archived in the EDI repository can be searched at: EDI is registered with: Main organizations publishing data in EDI Collaborators

 Are my data appropriate for the EDI repository?
 The EDI repository houses ecological/environmental data.
 Data types typically found in the repository include: observational data, experimental data, data used in a scientific article, synthesis data, and model outputs.
-However, storage space is not unlimited and we ask that you contact us to let us know what… Continue reading FAQ
+However, storage space is not unlimited and we ask that you contact us to let us know… Continue reading FAQ

 The Environmental Data Initiative (EDI) is an NSF funded project helping to accelerate the curation and archive of environmental data.
 We operate and maintain a reliable, registered, and certified trustworthy data repository for ecological research data.
 EDI provides training on the data archiving process as well as data management best practices through events such as… Continue reading EDI Code of Conduct